In my work, I come across a lot of people who think website design is getting easier.

 Platforms like WordPress and Squarespace are becoming more accessible, making building your own website easier than ever.

 While it may seem to be more convenient to build a website yourself, it’s the same as designing your own logo, there is a greater chance you will make mistakes that could damage your brand.

 Your logo design is crucial to your business.
 Get our free logo design checklist now to make sure you get it right.

 Imagine the time and money you spend building a website, especially if you have to learn how to do some of the more technical things, like adding in a slider, posting a video, or making it responsive.
 There are so many moving parts when it comes to a website — it’s not just about choosing nice images, or writing the content.
-When it comes to something as valuable and as key to your business as a website, and just like you’re branding, you don’t want to make mistakes.
+When it comes to something as valuable and as key to your business as a website, and just like your branding, you don’t want to make mistakes.

 In this post, I’ll show you how easy it is to avoid these “design-yourself” mistakes.
 My advice will help you increase the number of visitors coming to your site, and help you turn those visitors into paying customers.

 Not listing your contact information is one of the most common website design mistakes.
 People hate digging around to find contact details.
 If I want to book a table at a restaurant in a strange city, or use my mobile to book on the go, the last thing I want to do is click around your website to try and find your phone number.
 So frustrating!

 It makes sense to have your contact details, or, at the least, a link to your contact page visible.
 After all, your website is a sales tool and should be treated as such